 All successful candidates must pass drug screening and fingerprinting prior to employment.

-Due to the "No Child Left Behind Act of 2001", applicants for Instructional Aide positions must:
+Due to the "No Child Left Behind Act of 2001", applicants for para educators instructional assistant positions must:

 1. Possess an AA/AS Degree or higher; or

 2. Provide proof of 48 or more semester units from an accredited college or university; or